haditim/dotfiles/README.md

 From [Starship website](https://starship.rs/) or just run `sudo pacman -Sy starship`.

 ## emacs
-My main doom emacs configuration can be found in [my dotemacs repository](https://codeberg.org/haditim/dotemacs) which can be cloned to `.config/emacs`.
+My main emacs configuration can be found in [my dotemacs repository](https://codeberg.org/haditim/dotemacs) which can be cloned to `.config/emacs`.
 I also use other configs from time to time, for which I set another directory.
 For example, Doom Emacs can be used by cloning it into a directory inside `.config`:

 ``` shell
 git clone --depth 1 https://github.com/hlissner/doom-emacs ~/.config/doomemacs